 5. You Actually Suspect They're Cheating

-OK, so now for the bad news: Sometimes, cheating dreams indicate a subconscious belief that your partner really could be cheating, says Loewenberg.
+OK, so now for the bad part: Sometimes, cheating dreams indicate a subconscious belief that your partner really could be cheating, says Loewenberg.
 Maybe you've ignored the signals because you don't want to face them in your waking life, but it's harder to suppress your feelings when you're sleeping.

 6. You Feel Like They Don't Care About Any Of This